Missing Princeton University student found dead: officials

 The Middlesex County Medical Examiner’s Office will conduct an autopsy to determine her cause of death.

-Ewunetie was reported missing on Monday.
-She had been last seen near Scully Hall on campus on Friday, Oct.
-14, according to police.
+Ewunetie was reported missing on Sunday, according to Calhoun.
+She was last seen near Scully Hall where she lived on Friday, Oct.
+14, police said.
+The dorm is about half a mile away from where she was found.

+According to Ewunetie’s brother, her phone last pinged two days after she went missing.

+“We do know that the last time, Sunday morning, was the last time her phone pinged off campus, which is very strange because the last time a person saw her was her roommates, and she saw her brushing her teeth, going into her room to sleep.
+I don’t know how you explain that,” Universe Ewunetie said.